clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-overview.md

 On the left side of the top bar, you have different filtering options:

 - Filter by planning unit: Select one or more planning units from the drop-down menu on the left.
 - Filter by selection: Click the {% icon selection-filter-u %} and use the drop-down menu on the right to select one.
-- Filter by {% link_new employee filter | features/administration/employee-filter.md %}: Click the {% icon schedules-filter-employees-u %} and use the drop-down menu to select a pre-configured employee filter.
+- Filter by {% link_new employee filter | features/administration/employee-filter.md %}: Click the {% icon schedules-filter-employees-u %} and use the drop-down menu on the right to select a pre-configured employee filter.

 ### Notify people